The Endangered Asian Century

 In November 2015, Nobel Peace Prize winner Aung San Suu Kyi’s National League for Democracy (NLD) party stormed to power in Myanmar’s first free elections after decades of military rule.
 It was indeed a moment to celebrate.
 But the international media, ignoring the long process of state-building and democratization that still lay ahead, sold the NLD’s victory as the final act in a simplistic and overly optimistic narrative of Myanmar’s progress.
 A January 2016 headline in Time, for instance, celebrated the “Dawning of a New Democratic Era” in Myanmar.
 A UN video declared simply, “Democracy Wins.”

-After coming released dozens of political prisoners and began to pursue cease-fire talks with the nation’s myriad of ethnic militant groups.
+After coming into office, Aung San Suu Kyi adopted a peace-first approach.
+She immediately released dozens of political prisoners and began to pursue cease-fire talks with the nation’s myriad of ethnic militant groups.
 But the peace process remains short on meaningful dialogue, with some conflicts even intensifying, while military-era freedom of speech restrictions remain in place.
 On the economic front, crippling U.S. sanctions have been lifted, and Myanmar passed a new investment law designed to open its economy.
 Yet there are few signs of genuine ground-level development.
 Foreign direct investment has fallen sharply, corruption remains pervasive, and the NLD’s plans for the economy remain vague.